kylegilde/DS-Take-Home-Test/Readme.md

 5. Can a machine learning algorithm outperform a human?
 (Explain Why)

 Yes, it is possible for an ML algorithm to have a smaller classification error rate than a human performing the same task.
-This occurred with image classification tasks and deep learning models.
+This has occurred with image classification tasks and deep learning models.
 These models benefit from having been trained with data that was labeled by several people.
-Thus, the collective error rate is much smaller than the individual error rate.
+Thus, the collective error rate used to train the model is much smaller than the individual error rate, and a well-trained model can outperform an individual's error rate.

 ## Statistics & Probability: